-7.3.3 International Study and International Experience Bursaries
+7.3.3 International Experience Bursaries

-The University recognises that cost can be a significant barrier for students being able to access opportunities for study abroad, international placement or volunteering.
-In order for all students to have the chance to benefit from these experiences, students from low income households eligible for statutory maintenance support will be eligible to apply for a bursary, of up to £2,500, in addition to there being no fee charged for the year students are studying abroad or undertaking industrial placements.
+The University recognises that cost can be a significant barrier for students being able to access opportunities for international experiences or volunteering.
+In order for all students to have the chance to benefit from these experiences, students from low income households eligible for state support will be eligible to apply for a bursary, of up to £2,500, in addition to there being no fee charged for the year students study abroad or undertake an industrial placement.